NativeScript/docs-v7/getting-started.md

 ``` CSS
 @import { url('~/platform.css') };
 ```
+> **IMPORTANT**: NativeScript is consistent with browser implementations, in that `@import` statements must precede all other CSS rules in a file.

 Next, add a `cssClass="link"` attribute to the sign up button in `login.xml`.
 The button's markup should look like this: